silverstripe/doc/en/02_Developer_Guides/05_Extending/04_Shortcodes.md

 > See [Data types and Casting](/developer_guides/model/data_types_and_casting/#overriding) for more information about getter methods.

 ## Defining custom shortcodes
+With custom shortscodes it is not only possible to add new shortcodes but it is also possible to edit the default behaviour of the CMS.

 First we need to define a callback for the shortcode.
 These callbacks are usually static methods on some class, but they can also be anonymous functions or any other valid PHP callback.